xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 ### MarshalNativeExceptions (Xamarin.iOS 6.0.6)

-This attribute will make a method support native (ObjectiveC) exceptions.
+This attribute will make a method support native (Objective-C) exceptions.
 Instead of calling `objc_msgSend` directly, the invocation will go through a custom trampoline which catches ObjectiveC exceptions and marshals them into managed exceptions.